zjruff/pycnet-audio/docs/index.rst

  -i (Image directory)
 	Allows you to specify a location where the temporary spectrogram directory should be created.
 If not provided, the spectrograms will be generated in a folder called Temp within the target directory.
 This can improve processing speed, e.g. generating spectrograms in a folder on a solid-state drive will allow you to take advantage of the SSD's higher read and write speeds.

+ -l (Log output to file)
+	Tell pycnet to copy output messages to a file in the target directory, in addition to displaying them in the console.

  -o (Output file)
 	Specify a name to be used for the review file instead of the default name.
 Useful if you want to experiment with different review settings without overwriting a previously generated file.